In theory, pasting text is the same as typing it. Except when it’s not.

 Starting up Windows is incredibly complex.
 While you may not be able run a completion sound, you might be able to add one near the end.

-In most cases it’s Windows, not the application, that handles whether or not something is pasted in from the clipboard, or being typed in.
-The program that’s receiving the data usually doesn’t know or care.
+In most cases, it’s Windows, not the application, that handles whether or not something is pasted in from the clipboard or is typed in.
+The program receiving the data usually doesn’t know or care.